Dynatrace/community-examples-and-solutions/dynatrace apps/Cloud SRE Agents/README.md

 - Agent — a connection to a cloud AI service (AWS / Azure / GCP).
 Has type, endpoint, credential, optional monthly duration budget.
 Disable to pause without losing config.

 ## First 5 minutes
+*To install the app via Dynatrace Hub, you first need to subscribe your tenant to a Hub subscription.
+[Click here to learn more](https://github.com/Dynatrace/community-examples/tree/main/dynatrace%20apps#%E2%84%B9%EF%B8%8F-how-to-install-a-community-app-via-hub]).*

-Shortest path from install → first investigation:
+Once installed, this is the shortest path from install → first investigation:

 1. Setup tab (3 min).
 Install IAM policy, group, service user.
 Install all three workflows.
 Set workflow actor to the service user on each.
 2. Add one agent (1 min).
 Configuration → add agent (any cloud) → endpoint + credential → save.
 Accept the outbound-whitelist prompt.